-Providing superior value to your customers
+Providing superior value to your customers.

-Image is controlled and managed by symbols used in communications, advertising, and all types of media — written, digital, and audio, as well as the atmosphere of the physical place where customers encounter the business.
+Image is controlled and managed by symbols used in communications, advertising, and all types of media — written, digital, and audio, as well as the atmosphere of the physical location where customers encounter the business.

 If you want to remain a ‘Thought Leader’ in your industry, you’ve got to regularly provide relevant content to a niche audience.
 When you consistently deliver value to the right people, they will share your content, evangelise your products and services, and in many cases become your best customers.

 Successfully competing on price requires recognising that every customer has a different price they would be willing to pay for your product.
 Segmentation and differentiation allow a business to come close to maximising the potential revenue by offering each segment a differentiated product at a different price.